Jury finds Rittenhouse not guilty in Kenosha shootings

 KENOSHA, Wis.
-(AP) — Kyle Rittenhouse was acquitted of all charges Friday after pleading self-defense in the deadly Kenosha shootings that became a flashpoint in the debate over guns, vigilantism and racial injustice in the U.S.
+(AP) — Kyle Rittenhouse was acquitted of all charges Friday after testifying he acted in self-defense in the deadly Kenosha shootings that became a flashpoint in the debate over guns, vigilantism and racial injustice in the U.S.

-Rittenhouse, 18, began to choke up, fell to the floor and then hugged one of his attorneys upon hearing the verdict.
+Rittenhouse, 18, began to choke up, fell forward toward the defense table and then hugged one of his attorneys as he heard a court clerk recite “not guilty” five times.
+A sheriff’s deputy whisked him out a back door.

+“He wants to get on with his life,” defense attorney Mark Richards said.
+“He has a huge sense of relief for what the jury did to him today.
+He wishes none of this ever happened.
+But as he said when he testified, he did not start this.”

+The verdict in the politically combustible case was met with anger and disappointment from those who saw Rittenhouse as a vigilante and a wannabe cop, and relief and a sense of vindication from those who regarded him as a patriot who took a stand against lawlessness and exercised his Second Amendment right to carry a gun and to defend himself.
+Supporters donated more than $2 million toward his legal defense.

+Rittenhouse, a then-17-year-old former police youth cadet, said that he went to Kenosha to protect property from rioters but that he came under attack and feared for his life.
+He is white, as were those he shot.

-The anonymous jury, which appeared to be overwhelmingly white, deliberated for close to 3 1/2 days.
+The anonymous jury, whose racial makeup was not disclosed by the court but appeared to be overwhelmingly white, deliberated for close to 3 1/2 days.

+President Joe Biden called for calm, saying that while the outcome of the case “will leave many Americans feeling angry and concerned, myself included, we must acknowledge that the jury has spoken.”

+Former President Donald Trump, who at the time of the shootings said it appeared Rittenhouse had been “very violently attacked, ” issued a statement Friday congratulating Rittenhouse on the verdict, adding “if that’s not self defense, nothing is!”

+Kenosha County District Attorney Michael Graveley said his office respects the jury’s decision, and he asked the public to “accept the verdicts peacefully and not resort to violence.”

+Ahead of the verdict, Democratic Gov. Tony Evers announced that 500 National Guard members stood ready in case of trouble.
+But hours after the jury came back, there were no signs of any major protests or unrest in Kenosha.

-As he dismissed the jurors who sat in judgment in the politically combustible case, Circuit Judge Bruce Schroeder assured them the court would take “every measure” to keep them safe.
+As he released the jurors, Circuit Judge Bruce Schroeder assured them the court would take “every measure” to keep them safe.

-A sheriff’s deputy immediately whisked Rittenhouse out a back door through the judge’s chambers.

-In reaction to the verdict, prosecutor Thomas Binger said the jury had spoken.

 “Over the last few weeks, many dreaded the outcome we just witnessed,” Barnes said.
 “The presumption of innocence until proven guilty is what we should expect from our judicial system, but that standard is not always applied equally.
 We have seen so many black and brown youth killed, only to be put on trial posthumously, while the innocence of Kyle Rittenhouse was virtually demanded by the judge.”

-Political figures on the right, meanwhile, welcomed the verdict and condemned the case brought against Rittenhouse.
+Other political figures on the right welcomed the verdict and condemned the case brought against Rittenhouse.

-“All of us who knew what actually happened in Kenosha last year assumed this would be the verdict,” tweeted Republican former Wisconsin Gov. Scott Walker.
-“Thankfully, the jury thought the same.”

-As the outcome drew near, Gov. Tony Evers pleaded for calm and said 500 National Guard members would be ready for duty in Kenosha if needed.
+Mark McCloskey, who got in trouble with the law when he and his wife waved a rifle and a handgun at Black Lives Matter protesters marching past his St. Louis home in 2020, said the verdict shows that people have a right to defend themselves from a “mob.”
+He is now a Republican candidate for U.S. Senate in Missouri.

+Fifteen minutes after the verdicts, the National Rifle Association tweeted the text of the Second Amendment.

 Bystander and drone video captured most of the frenzied chain of events that followed: Rittenhouse killed Joseph Rosenbaum, 36, then shot to death protester Anthony Huber, 26, and wounded demonstrator Gaige Grosskreutz, now 28.